Bob Stoops: Personal life

 Stoops' younger brother, Mike, is the former defensive coordinator for the Sooners and was previously head football coach at the University of Arizona.
 He currently serves as inside linebackers coach for the football program of University of Kentucky.
 Another brother (the youngest), Mark, became the head coach at the University of Kentucky in November 2012.
-Stoops' older brother, Ron Jr., is an assistant football coach at Youngstown State University in Youngstown, Ohio.
+Stoops' older brother, Ron Jr., was an assistant football coach at Youngstown State University in Youngstown, Ohio.

 Stoops remains close with Steve Spurrier, his mentor from the University of Florida.

 Coaching tree

 Head coaches under whom Stoops served: